awsdocs/aws-cloud9-user-guide/doc_source/app-preview.rst

 In this step, you use the |EC2| console to set up the |EC2| security group for the instance that is connected to the |env|, to allow incoming HTTP requests over port 8080, 8081, or 8082.

 .. note:: You don't have to run using HTTP over port :code:`8080`, :code:`8081`, or :code:`8082`.
 If you are running on a different protocol or port, substitute it throughout this step.
-   You won't be able to preview your running application from within the |IDE| until you switch back to running using HTTP over port :code:`8080`, :code:`8081`, or :code:`8082` using IP :code:`127.0.0.1` or :code:`localhost`.
+   You won't be able to preview your running application from within the |IDE| until you switch back to running using HTTP over one of the ports and IPs as described in :ref:`app-preview-preview-app`.

+   For an additional layer of security, you can also set up a network access control list (ACL) for a subnet in a virtual private cloud (VPC) that the instance can use.
+   For more information about security groups and network ACLs, see the following:

+   * :ref:`app-preview-share-subnet`
+   * :VPC-ug:`Security <VPC_Security>` in the |VPC-ug|
+   * :VPC-ug:`Security Groups for Your VPC <VPC_SecurityGroups>` in the |VPC-ug|
+   * :VPC-ug:`Network ACLs <VPC_ACLs>` in the |VPC-ug|

 #.
 In the |IDE| for the |env|, on the menu bar, choose your user icon, and then choose :guilabel:`Manage EC2 Instance`.
 Then skip ahead to step 3 in this procedure.
 #.
 If choosing :guilabel:`Manage EC2 Instance` or other steps in this procedure display errors, we recommend you sign in to the |EC2| console using credentials for an |IAM| administrator user in your AWS account, and then